 Focus on buyers, not freeloaders and not tire-kickers, but buyers.
 Buyers have already told you they like you and trust you enough to part with their money for your product.
 Make them happy and keep them happy and they will continue to do so, plus they will refer others to you.”

-5. Scott from Scott Young says:
+5. Scott from Scott Young:

-“The best piece of advice I can give is to develop the ebook around a benefit the reader will receive, not the topic you want to write about.
+“The best piece of advice I can give is to develop the book around a benefit the reader will receive, not the topic you want to write about.
 A classic mistake many bloggers fall into is trying to repackage their free articles as an ebook, or write an ebook on a pet topic and hope it will sell.

 This works some of the time, but a more effective strategy is to figure out something your audience members need help with that you can solve, write that book and explain how the book solves their problem.”

-6. Tyler from Advanced Riskology says:
+6. Tyler from Advanced Riskology:

 “Don’t write a single word until you’ve done your research and made sure your audience 1) actually wants what you’re about to create and 2) is actually willing to pay for it.

 Let the research guide your direction, but don’t let it make every decision because you also have to create what’s interesting to you.
 There’s a delicate balance to strike.”